AIP Analyst Workshop widget

 • Extract outputs to drive downstream logic: Use output variables to incorporate AIP Analyst results into other visualizations, filters, or analytical components.

-• Limit scope for focused analysis: Apply ontology and object type group restrictions when building purpose-specific applications to improve performance and prevent access to irrelevant data.
+• Limit scope for focused analysis: Apply ontology, object type group, and Compass project restrictions when building purpose-specific applications to improve performance and prevent access to irrelevant data.

 • Streamline the interface: Hide advanced features and controls when building guided experiences for non-technical users.